JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Shroud_of_Turin.md

 That being said, people unfamiliar with _The Urantia Book_ should be more or less prepared to reasonably understand the following selections related to Jesus' burial and the fate of his physical body:

 > In the meantime, Joseph of Arimathea, accompanied by Nicodemus, had gone to Pilate and asked that the body of Jesus be turned over to them for proper burial.
 It was not uncommon for friends of crucified persons to offer bribes to the Roman authorities for the privilege of gaining possession of such bodies.
 Joseph went before Pilate with a large sum of money, in case it became necessary to pay for permission to remove Jesus' body to a private burial tomb.
 But Pilate would not take money for this.
-When he heard the request, he quickly signed the order which authorized Joseph to proceed to Golgotha and take immediate and full possession of the Master's body.
-[UB 188:0.3](/en/The_Urantia_Book/188#p0_3) [^4]
+When he heard the request, he quickly signed the order which authorized Joseph to proceed to Golgotha and take immediate and full possession of the Master's body. <a id="a86_666"></a>[UB 188:0.3](/en/The_Urantia_Book/188#p0_3) [^4]

 > A crucified person could not be buried in a Jewish cemetery; there was a strict law against such a procedure.
 Joseph and Nicodemus knew this law, and on the way out to Golgotha they had decided to bury Jesus in Joseph's new family tomb, hewn out of solid rock, located a short distance north of Golgotha and across the road leading to Samaria.
 No one had ever lain in this tomb, and they thought it appropriate that the Master should rest there....
 >